knpuniversity/symfony2-series/knpu/generators.rst

     ...

 Let's create this template.
-The middle piece of the 3-part template syntax is missing, which tells us that this wil live directly in the ``Resources/views`` directory of our bundle, and not in a sub-directory:
+The middle piece of the 3-part template syntax is missing, which tells us that this will live directly in the ``Resources/views`` directory of our bundle, and not in a sub-directory:

     {# src/Yoda/EventBundle/Resources/views/layout.html.twig #}